DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 ## Gameplay Overhauls

+This section is intended to compliment TPF's gameplay and combat overhauls with a touch of immersiveness by adding new, not intrusive mechanics or by changing already existing ones.

 Create a separator and name it `GAMEPLAY OVERHAULS EXTENDED` and place it directly below the *COMBAT & ENCOUNTERS* separator (and its mods).
 Change its colour, so that it won't be the same as TPF's ones.